Sanju: The Rollercoaster Life of Sanjay Dutt

 It was also great to Manisha Koirala and Paresh Rawal on the big screen again.
 I grew up watching their movies (from Dil to Hera Pheri and everything in between), and I must say, I loved seeing her smile light up the screen once more!
 Even after all of these years, she hasn’t lost her ability to captivate an audience.
 It was also refreshing to see Paresh Rawal play a more serious role after a while.

 Boman Irani and Vicky Kaushal both provide a sense of comedic relief.
-Kauhal’s acting and character (is there really a Kamlesh Kapasi IRL?!) is truly like nerdy, nice friend that everyone loves.
-His character is provides both comedic relief and hope that true friendships still exist in the world, even if you have your “enda” crushed (watch the movie and you’ll get the reference).
+Kauhal’s acting and character (is there really a Kamlesh Kapasi IRL?!) is truly like a nerdy, nice friend that everyone loves.
+His character provides both comedic reliefs and hopes that true friendship still exists in the world, even if you have your “enda” crushed (watch the movie and you’ll get the reference).
 And Boman, well, he’s Boman and will always keep audiences laughing!

-Tbh, Diya Mirza, Anuskha Sharma, and Sonam Kapoor’s acting isn’t worth mentioning, because they’re stand-in characters (so to speak); essential but non-essenital at the same time.
+Tbh, Diya Mirza, Anuskha Sharma, and Sonam Kapoor’s acting aren’t worth mentioning, because they’re stand-in characters (so to speak); essential but non-essential at the same time.
 I honestly forgot that they were a part of the movie while writing this review.

 Sanju – The Songs